Patrick Sandoval: 2022–2024: Emergence as a starter

 On March 19, 2024, Angels manager Ron Washington selected Sandoval as the team's Opening Day starter against the Baltimore Orioles at Camden Yards on March 28.
 Washington pulled Sandoval from the game after he gave up five runs (three earned) in 1 2/3 innings in a 3–11 loss.
 In April, Sandoval went 1–4 with a 6.33 ERA in six starts with a total of 27 innings pitched.
 In his April 26 start, Sandoval decreased his usage of the four-seam fastball in an attempt to improve his results on the mound.
 Angels pitching coach Barry Enright explained his desire to diversify Sandoval's pitch arsenal but said he was "very encouraged where his stuff is at" and "where his confidence is leading".
 The Angels announced on June 24, 2024, that Sandoval would require season-ending surgery to his ulnar collateral ligament.
 He finished the year with a 2–8 record, and a 5.08 ERA in 16 games.
 On November 22, the Angels non-tendered Sandoval, making him a free agent.

 Boston Red Sox

 On December 20, 2024, Sandoval signed with the Boston Red Sox on a two-year, $18.25 million contract.
+He did not appear for the team during the 2025 season as he continued to recover from surgery.
+He began the 2026 year on the 60-day injured list.
+Sandoval made his first appearance for the Red Sox on July 9, 2026, which was his first appearance in the Majors in over two years.
+He made the start, pitching 4.1 innings, allowed one run on 5 hits, issued a walk, and struck out 5.